mkushakov/pmc_tenant_update/README.md

 # Run

-This is Azure Function trigered by WebHook from ADO release.
+This is Docker container trigered by WebHook from ADO release.